 The LPT (Master) exam was, (by comparison) a quite leisurely five-day exam, followed by up to 25 days more to complete and submit the realistic penetration test report.
 I felt one of the biggest advantages of the LPT (Master) exam over the OSCP exam was SLEEP!
 I have yet to work on a real penetration test where we had to work for 23.75 hours and not sleep!
 Additionally, the LPT Master exam environment was a much more realistic representation of a genuine penetration test than the OSCP exam (the OSCP lab environment was more like a corporate network than the OSCP exam machines were).
 The LPT (Master) also had an advantage in that you had all the tools that you learned in CEH and ECSA available to you for use on the exam, whether Windows or Kali Linux tools.
 The objectives were more flexible (and realistic), in that you had to complete the objective in whatever way you could find.
 On the OSCP, you were only allowed to complete the objective by obtaining shell access to the target computer first.
 The LPT (Master) exam target machines also had much less “trolling” going on.
 If a machine looked vulnerable to an exploit, it probably really was.
 I did find one example where a computer should have been vulnerable to an exploit, based on the enumeration I did.
 However, if it had been, it would have been too easy.
 Finally, there was one challenge that I can’t go into much detail to avoid giving it away.
 I must say it was the most interesting (and even fun) challenge I’ve seen on any penetration testing course or exam!
 It was quite unique, and I only stumbled across the answer while looking for something else.
 Overall, the LPT (Master) exam, like the OSCP, required some research and out-of-the-box thinking to complete, while more accurately simulating the network, the objectives, and the final report of a penetration test.

-Daniel "Doc" Sewell works as a Lead Cybersecurity Engineer and Trainer for Alpine Security.
-He currently holds many security-related certifications, including EC-Council Certified Security Analyst (ECSA), Licensed Penetration Tester (Master), Offensive Security Certified Professional (OSCP), Certified Information Systems Security Professional (CISSP) and Certified Secure Software Lifecycle Professional (CSSLP).
+Daniel “Doc” Sewell works as the CTO for Alpine Security.
+He currently holds many cybersecurity-related certifications, including EC-Council Certified Security Analyst (ECSA), Licensed Penetration Tester (Master), Offensive Security Certified Professional (OSCP), Certified Information Systems Security Professional (CISSP) and Certified Secure Software Lifecycle Professional (CSSLP).
 Doc has many years of experience in software development, working on web interfaces, database applications, thick-client GUIs, battlefield simulation software, automated aircraft scheduling systems, embedded systems, and multi-threaded CPU and GPU applications.
-Doc's cybersecurity experience includes penetration testing a fighter jet embedded system, penetration testing medical lab devices, creating phishing emails and fake web sites for social engineering engagements, and teaching security courses to world-renowned organizations such as Lockheed Martin and the Hong Kong Police Department.
-Doc's hobbies and interests include home networking, operating systems, computer gaming, reading, movie watching, and traveling.
+Doc’s cybersecurity experience includes penetration testing a fighter jet embedded system, penetration testing medical lab devices, creating phishing emails and fake web sites for social engineering engagements, and teaching security courses to world-renowned organizations such as Lockheed Martin and the Hong Kong Police Department.
+Doc’s hobbies and interests include home networking, operating systems, computer gaming, reading, movie watching, and traveling.